a-ads/blog/content/blog/crypto-to-fiat-guide.md

 \
 **6. Entering Address and Payment Information**

-Paste the address copied from the A-ADS deposit funds window into the designated field and click "Buy."
+Paste the address copied from the AADS deposit funds window into the designated field and click "Buy."

 ![Entering Address and Payment Information](/blog/assets/screenshot_6.png "Entering Address and Payment Information")